 The Compensation section of Human Resources handles changes to an employee’s pay.
 Possible compensation actions include:

 New Hire/Promotion/Acting Promotion to fill a vacant position - Updated 12/15/14

 If you are a hiring manager and have selected a candidate to fill a posted vacancy you must first complete the process in NeoGov, including attaching the required documentation per the instructions in the NeoGov Recruitment Guide (PDF, 278 KB) starting on page 5.

 For Career Banded positions, you must also submit:

 *These forms are specific to each classification and can be found at http://www.ncdhhs.gov/humanresources/banding/.

-If you are a manager and have a subordinate position for which you believe a salary adjustment is justified for one of the reasons listed below, you must submit the required documentation to request this adjustment depending upon the type or reason for the adjustment.
+If you are a manager and have a subordinate position for which you believe a salary adjustment is justified for one of the reasons listed below, you must first work with your budget officer to identify the funds needed to provide the requested increase by using the Salary Addendum (XLS, 30 KB) (Instructions; PDF, 43 KB) and then submit the required documentation to request this adjustment depending upon the type or reason for the adjustment.

 For more information regarding Recruitment, Classification and Compensation, please contact:

 |Felicia Bridges, Supervisor, Salary Administrator||919-707-5458||919-870-4830||Personnel Analyst, recruitment, classification and compensation|

 |Glenn Ruess, Classification Analyst||919-707-5453||919-870-4830||Classification Analyst, Temporary Staffing and Dual Employment|